If you can’t find the answer to your question on this page, then feel free to drop us a line.

 These children are some of the 57 million worldwide who have no access to education.
-Commonly this is due to their villages being too remote for government education provision to reach them.
-Subsequently these children have no way of getting out of the poverty trap they are born into.
+Commonly, this is due to their villages being too remote for government education provision to reach them.
+Many also speak indigenous languages which prevent them from accessing state education.
+Subsequently these children have no way of escaping the cycle of poverty they are born into.

 What are the children taught?